 Opt out all

-Opt out all is when a subscriber opts out (opts not to receive more emails) from
+Opt out all is when a subscriber chooses not to continue to receive emails from a particular APSIS Pro account.

 Opt out list